Navigating the Mental Health Challenges of Colleagues in the Workplace

 This article outlines a pragmatic, compassionate approach for individuals living with mental health challenges and practical ways their colleagues can offer support while protecting their own boundaries.

-Managing a mental health condition in a professional environment is not your fault—but how you show up at work?
-That part is on you.
 If you’re someone who is managing a personality disorder, mood disorder, mental illness, or the effects of trauma, it's essential to recognize that while mental health struggles are not your fault, you do have a personal responsibility to manage your behavior and mitigate its impact on others.

 You don’t have to be perfect, but in high-stress workplaces, your colleagues can't become unpaid emotional support systems.
 Whether you're living with a personality disorder, mood disorder, or trauma history, here's how to show up with integrity and professionalism: